Forget-Me-Not Preschool offers a full Waldorf early childhood curriculum for children 3, 4, and 5 years old.

 The Preschool provides snacks and lunches.
 Snacks are simple and organic - fruit, rice crackers or sunflower seeds with warm herb tea.
 They can be adjusted to meet most allergy needs.
-Lunches will be cooked organic grains or soups with bread which we make with the children.
+Lunches will be cooked organic grains with vegetables or soups with bread which we make with the children.

 Outdoor Play and Walks

 Children will play outside every day rain or shine!
 We have a green belt behind our fully fenced yard with a little creek and a bridge in a nearby park that we will explore on our daily walks.

 9:00 am - Day starts

 - - Free play

 - - Activities: baking, cooking, painting, beeswax modeling

 - - Circle time

 - - Snack

 A Newsletter is sent home monthly to keep parents up-to-date with what is happening at Forget-Me-not Preschool.
 Parent-Teacher Conferences are held twice per year.